Programming, SEO

 The object [2] is an integer object in the memory with a unique id.
 The id() function is practically the same as the ‘address of operator’ (&) in the glorious C programming language.

-But since the memory is managed by Python, the address in which the object resides is abstracted to a unique id.
-Python automatically maps these unique ids to the actual memory location.
+But since Python manages the memory, the address in which the object resides is abstracted to a unique id.
+Python automatically maps these unique IDs to the actual memory location.

-The code below is showing checking whether the type of the object [2] is integer (i.e. an integer object).
+The code below checks whether the type of the object [2] is an integer (i.e. an integer object).

 2>>>type(2)